Xkonti/godot-docs/getting_started/introduction/key_concepts_overview.rst

 Scenes
 ------

-In Godot, you break down your game in reusable scenes.
+In Godot, you break down your game into reusable scenes.
 A scene can be a character, a weapon, a menu in the user interface, a single house, an entire level, or anything you can think of.
 Godot's scenes are flexible; they fill the role of both prefabs and scenes in some other game engines.